ryantd42/NY-Legislative-Git/2023/S6343A-2023/bill.md

   April 17, 2023
   ___________

- Introduced by Sen. GOUNARDES -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by Sens.
+GOUNARDES, ADDABBO, CHU, GALLIVAN, MAYER, RHOADS -- read twice and ordered printed, and when printed to  be  committed  to the  Committee  on  Civil  Service  and Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

  AN  ACT  to amend the retirement and social security law, in relation to the limitation of overtime compensation in final average salary calcu- lations

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: